grafana/grafana/docs/sources/enterprise/reporting.md

 A background job runs every 10 minutes and removes temporary CSV files.
 You can configure how long a CSV file should be stored before being removed by configuring the [temp-data-lifetime]({{< relref "../administration/configuration/#temp-data-lifetime" >}}) setting.
 This setting also affects how long a renderer PNG file should be stored.

 ### Scheduling
+> Note: Only available in Grafana Enterprise v8.1+.

+When scheduling a report, you can now choose to send a report only once, hourly, daily, weekly, monthly or at custom intervals.
+It's also possible to not schedule report due to Never frequency (for example, if report must be sent via the API).

+You can also send a report for a limited time period by providing a start and end date, or send a report only on weekdays or on the last day of each month.
+If you choose "Send now" option, start date will be set to current date and time implicitly.
+Alternatively, you can set start date and time explicitly by selecting "Send later".

+> Note: Only available before Grafana Enterprise v8.1.

 Scheduled reports can be sent on a monthly, weekly, daily, or hourly basis.
-You may also disable scheduling for when you either want to send it via the API.
+Use Never schedule type for cases when report does not need to be scheduled (for example, if it is sent via the API).

-All scheduling indicates when the reporting service will start rendering the dashboard.
+Schedule indicates when the reporting service will start rendering the dashboard.
 It can take a few minutes to render a dashboard with a lot of panels.

 #### Hourly